“Find the bastards, and pile on,” the 11th Armored Cavalry Regiment in Indochina

 By Ed Marek, editor

-Note bene: I have received a most informative memoir from Don Dauphin about the 11th ACR.
-I have appended it to the end of this page.
+Note bene: I have received most informative memoirs from Don Dauphin and Ron Brown about the 11th ACR.
+I have appended them to the end of this page.
 I invite others to send in their memoirs as they see fit.

 The 11th Armored Cavalry Regiment (ACR) would play a major role in the incursion of Cambodia executed in late April early May 1970.
 While 1970 was the official launch date, I need to speak to events prior to that time.
 There are those who prefer to call this an invasion.
 Frankly, I started this story with that opinion, but have decided the term “incursion” is more accurate.
 The purpose was not to invade all Cambodia and hold it.
 Instead it was targeted at North Vietnamese Army (NVA) and Viet Cong (VC) troops, base-camps, supplies and food, weapons and ammunition caches located inside Cambodia along her border with the RVN.

 Let’s update ourselves on the geography and the targets.
 This is an informative map to get this discussion going.

 Map of Cambodia invasion areas.
 Presented by Northwest veterans Newsletter.